Skip to main content

 2. minimize the removal of students from the regular classroom during regular school hours for instruction provided under Title I, Part A; and

-Eligible Students for TAS Services
+Students Eligible for TAS Program Services

 The eligible population for Title I, Part A services in a TAS program is: